Frequently Asked Questions

 I am transferring to a different school for the Fall - what transcripts should I send you and who should fill out my Financial Aid Form?

-You should have your official transcripts from your current institution (or the last institution you attended) sent to complete your application.
+You should send us official transcripts from each school you have attended.
 Your Financial Aid Form can be filled out by either your current institution's Financial Aid Department or your new institution's Financial Aid Department.